zkoss/zkessentials-book/controlling_components/in_controller.md

 Manipulating components is the most powerful feature of ZK.
-You can change the user interface by creating, removing, or changing components and all changes you made will reflect to clients.
+You can change the user interface by creating, removing, or changing components and all changes you made will reflect to browsers.

 Now we are going to explain how to create components and add an event listener to respond to users' clicking.
 Basically, there are 3 steps to